This article outlines how to create a mobile guide.

 Segment and schedule a guide

-When you’re satisfied with your Guide, navigate to your Guide’s Detail Page to adjust the guide’s segment & scheduling.
+Once you’re satisfied with your Guide, navigate to your Guide’s details page to adjust the guide’s segment & scheduling.

 - Select the segment of users who will receive the guides.
 The default segment is ‘Everyone’.
-You can see how many users are included in your selected segment and what is the number of the eligible visitors.
+You can see how many users are included in your selected segment and the number of eligible visitors.

 - Schedule when your Guide will go live (and, if needed, when it will no longer be active).

-Some of your users might still be using an old app version with an old SDK version.
-In this case, Pendo's new features may still not be available for these users.
+There may be instances when the number of eligible visitors is smaller than your segment.
+This may be because some of your users are still using an old app version with an old SDK version.
+In this case, Pendo's new features may not be available to these users.

 Publish and validate a guide

-- Disconnect your device from Pendo (click on the Pendo FAB on your device, and select disconnect -> permanently disconnect)
+- Disconnect your device from Pendo - select the Pendo FAB on your device, and select Exit pairing mode.

 - Close your app and relaunch it (guides are sent to the device at the beginning of the "session").